-If you work for a company that has a parent company, branch, subsidiary, or affiliate in Canada, you may be able to secure a Canadian work permit through the Intra-Company Transfer program.
+Intra-company transfers to Canada are a popular way for international workers to move to Canada.
+If you work for a company that has a parent company, branch, subsidiary, or affiliate in Canada, you may be able to secure a Canadian work permit through the Intra-company transfer program.

 In order to be eligible to work in Canada under the Intra-Company Transfer program, foreign workers must fall into one of three defined categories:

 - Executives primarily direct the management of the enterprise, or a major component thereof, and receive only general (if any) supervision from higher level executives.

 - Senior managers manage all or part of the enterprise and supervise or control the work of other managers or professional employees.

 - Workers with ‘specialized knowledge’ can demonstrate specialized knowledge of the enterprise’s product or service, or an advanced level of expertise in the enterprise’s processes and procedures.